tukasa0001/TownOfHost/README-EN.md

 No kills can be made except in the event of a power outage.<br>
 However, if the kill is successful, the KillCooldown is halved.<br>
 And the movement speed will also increase.
 And name is displayed in red<br>

+### Ninja

+Team : Impostor<br>
+Decision : ShapeShifter<br>

+This position allows you to kill players from a distance.
+If a kill is executed during a shape-shift, the kill is guarded against the target and the KillCoolDown is reset.
+However, when the shapeshift is released, the Ninja teleports to the target wherever it is and kills the target.
+Also, there is no shapeshifting Cooldown, and infinite shapeshifting is possible.

 ### Puppeteer